Benson Polytechnic High School: Modern times

 Main entrance to Benson Polytechnic High School.
 The inscription says Erected Anno Domini MCMXVI, meaning 1916 AD.

 In 1953, the Portland School Board launched a five-year building program to upgrade Benson Tech.
 A library and automotive wing were completed in 1954.
 The north shop wing was remodeled in 1955 and the south shop wing in 1960.
 Benson Tech became co-educational once again in September 1973.
 Six females attended that year.
 When the health occupations program was moved from Washington High School to Benson Tech in 1980, Benson Tech's female population grew substantially.

 An arson fire damaged offices and classrooms in the main section of Benson Tech on January 2, 1991.
 Coincidentally, the School Board had already scheduled the Benson Tech facility for major improvements.
 In 1991, a new health occupation wing, a new library, a new student services center, and a new band room were added, and halls and offices were modernized.

+The school newspaper Tech Pep closed in 2010 after a 90-year run due to district budget cuts.

 From 2021 to 2024, Benson Tech underwent a $416 million modernization.
 During the renovation, Benson Tech classes took place at the campus of the former John Marshall High School in Portland's Lents neighborhood.
 The school reopened on August 27, 2024.

+In 2024, a new student newspaper, The Benson Orbit, formed as a club at Benson, and later became a class.
+The Orbits first print issue was released in March 2026.